jefnilham/IOC-Extractor/README.md

 IP addresses in the format xxx.xxx.xxx.xxx, where each xxx is a number from 1 to 255.
 IP addresses in the format xxx[.]xxx[.]xxx[.]xxx, where each xxx is a number from 1 to 255.
 A combination of both of the above formats, such as xxx.xxx.xxx[.]xxx or xxx[.]xxx.xxx.xxx.

+2. uris, urls, domains, filenames, filepaths
+Has false positives, depending on how the site sanitises IOCs, whether there are spaces in the filenames/paths.

+3. Hashes
+MD5, SHA1, SHA256.
+Accurate.